UniLogin/UniLogin/docs/source/relayer.rst

     - **callback**
   Returns:
     event listener
-  In this example, we create token granting relayer, that gives tokens to wallet contract for creating itself, adding key or adding keys.
+  In this example, we create token granting relayer, that gives tokens to wallet contract for creation, adding key or adding keys.
     ::

       import ethers from 'ethers';